 Pour rester en bonne santé, l’Ayurveda conseille d’adapter notre alimentation et notre mode de vie au fil des saisons.
 Nous sommes ainsi en harmonie avec notre environnement et évitons toutes sorte de déséquilibre.

 This nourishing date snack is great for pitta /vata constitution.
-An excellent snack for before or after exercises.
+An energizing snack it is excellent before or after sports and exercises.

 The herb Sathavari (Asparagus racemosus) is a Ayurvedic rejuvenation herb that benefits women’s heath & fertility.
 Shatavari is helpful in a wide range of feminine disorders from menstrual disorders, to fertility and uterine imbalances.
 It is also used as a nerve tonic, antiseptic, immuno-stimulant, emollient, diuretic, rejuvenative, antispasmodic, emmenagogue, and anti diarrhoeal.